-- A. All slopes twenty percent (20%) or greater that are not a part of a building envelope are required to be preserved as open space.
+A. All slopes twenty percent (20%) or greater that are not a part of a building envelope are required to be preserved as open space.
+Ravines, drainages, ridgelines, unstable soils and wildlife corridors shall be preserved as open space.

-- B. Ravines

-- C. Drainages

-- D. Ridgelines

-- E. Unstable soils

-- F. Wildlife corridors

 10-9B-14-3: TYPES OF OPEN SPACE: